Harvey Weinstein Pleads Not Guilty To Rape Charges

 The investigations also reported on longstanding attempts by the once-powerful producer to pay for the accusers' silence.

-The women's accounts helped launch the #MeToo movement, with other women stepping forward with their own stories of sexual harassment and abuse from men across industries.
+The women's accounts helped launch the #MeToo movement, with other women stepping forward with their stories of sexual harassment and abuse from men across industries.

-Several men have been professionally toppled by such accounts, including former New York Attorney General Eric Schneiderman, who had been in the middle of prosecuting the case against Weinstein, when he stepped down last month following accusations of physical and sexual abuse by several women.
+Several men have been professionally toppled by such accounts, including former New York Attorney General Eric Schneiderman, who had been in the middle of prosecuting the case against Weinstein, when he stepped down last month after accusations of physical and sexual abuse by several women.

 On May 25, the day of Weinstein's arrest and release on $1 million bail, Brafman seemed to concede that his client had engaged in bad behavior, even if it did not constitute criminal acts.